utilitydelta/startup/README.md

 Managing the process of building and running a SAAS system.

-[OBJECTIVE](research/objective.md) - What's the goals of this project?

 [PERSONAS](research/personas.md) - Who will use this system?

 [VALUE](research/value.md) - What problems are we trying to solve?